What should a generic object be?: Consequences for internal categories, tripos theory, polymorphism,

 \item Let $\Diamond$ be ${\to},2,\omega$.
 A $\lambda\Diamond$-fibration will be called \textbf{split} if all of its structure is split.
 In particular, its underlying polymorphic fibration is split.~\citep[Definition~8.4.4]{jacobs:1999}

 \end{enumerate}

-A \textbf{split generic object} need not be a \textbf{generic object} as we have seen in \cref{sec:split-generic-not-generic}, and indeed, is only quite rarely a generic object.
-Consequently, a \textbf{split polymorphic fibration} is not the same thing as a split fibration with a \textbf{split generic object} and split fibered finite products.
+A \textbf{split generic} object need not be a \textbf{generic} object as we have seen in \cref{sec:split-generic-not-generic}, and indeed, is only quite rarely one.
+Consequently, a \textbf{split polymorphic fibration} is not the same thing as a split fibration with a \textbf{split generic} object and split fibered finite products.
 This disorder suggests that a change of definitions is in order, which we propose in \cref{sec:proposal}.